-FundersClub experiments with the full-service VC model at scale
+FundersClub experiments with the full-service online VC model at scale

 “Software has to be sticky,” said Berson.
 “Lots of firms need a holistic strategy so it’s not an under-resourced ghost town.”

 Kleiner Perkins Caufield & Byers’ EDGE is another example of where engineers and Sand Hill Road collide.
-Anjney Midha, founding partner at EDGE, led an effort to build an app called Office Hours that dumps the elitist coveted warm intro in favor of an open messenger that lets anyone chat a partner at the seed stage fund.
+Anjney Midha, founding partner at EDGE, led an effort to build an app called Office Hours that dumps the elitist coveted warm intro in favor of an open messenger that lets anyone chat with a partner at the seed-stage fund.

 But neither of these efforts benefit the average early-stage startup employee.
-And critically, Catalyst is completely open to the public, unlike other proprietary products.
+And, critically, Catalyst is completely open to the public, unlike other proprietary products.
 While FundersClub’s image undoubtedly benefits from every download and mention, startup employees just want s**t to work.
-This is all it will take to make an impact, to displace just a single operators hack for getting things done, whether it be something small from Product Hunt or a larger combination of Asana, Slack, GitHub, Salesforce etc.
+This is all it will take to make an impact, to displace just a single operator’s hack for getting things done, whether it be something small from Product Hunt or a larger combination of Asana, Slack, GitHub, Salesforce, etc.

 From an ecosystem perspective, it makes sense that the manifestation of the full-service online VC would be software.
 Partners don’t scale and neither do dinners South of Market, personal introductions or marketing and strategy services.
 The only question left is whether competitors see Catalyst as a trend worth following or an unnecessary distraction.Featured Image: Bryce Durbin